Mr-Bhardwa7/underwater_image_color_correction/README.md

 5. Normalize array so threshold level is equal to 0 and threshold high is equal to 255.
 6. Create color filter matrix based on the new values.

+## 🚀 Share the Knowledge
+If this repository has been helpful, consider sharing it with others who might find it useful!

+## 🔗 Built on Great Ideas
+This project was inspired by the brilliant algorithm from [nikolajbech's repository](https://github.com/nikolajbech/underwater-image-color-correction).
+Huge thanks to **nikolajbech** for their amazing work!